Last Updated on

-With increased feeding comes increased pooping.
-Keeping a spare change of nappies at all times becomes a necessity.
-Also, it is good to maintain a dedicated area to do so, since you won’t be constantly hunting for a clean one and running around to find what’s needed.
+With increased feeding comes increased pooping and peeing!
+Keeping fresh nappies at all times becomes a necessity.
+Also, it is good to maintain a dedicated area to diapers and other changing and cleaning gear, so you won’t be constantly hunting for a clean one, and running around to find what’s needed.

-By this time, the umbilical cord portion on your baby’s tummy would have dried and fallen off.
+By this time, the umbilical cord stump on your baby’s tummy would have dried and fallen off.
 However, the area is still a little sensitive.
-Therefore, it is necessary to be gentle while giving the baby a bath or so.
-Ensure the area stays dry and airy for a good time.
+Therefore, it is necessary to be gentle while giving the baby a bath or clothing him.
+Ensure the area stays dry and airy for a good amount of time.

-Although bathing your baby daily is not necessary, a bath is necessary to keep all areas clean and tidy.
-Also, with a nice bath, your baby will feel calm and comfortable and can help him fall asleep easily, too.
+Although bathing your baby daily is not necessary, a bath is definitely needed to keep all body areas clean.
+Also, with a nice bath and cleaning, your baby will feel calm and comfortable, and can help him fall asleep easily, too.

-Certain babies do end up facing constipation.
-It is important to observe your baby’s bowel movements and check if they have one after each feed or so.
-In certain cases, bottle-fed babies may have only 3 movements or so in a day.
-In any case, if your baby does not poop for 2-3 days or more, it is necessary to bring that to the doctor’s attention.
+Certain babies can face constipation.
+It is important to observe your baby’s bowel movements, and check if he has one after each feed or so.
+In certain cases, bottle-fed babies may have only three bowel movements or so in a day.
+In any case, if your baby does not poop for two to three days, or more, it is necessary to bring that to the doctor’s attention.